captainys/YSFLIGHT/Documentation/DAT Files.md

 > RIGHGEAR 1.94m -2.03m -0.71m

 Defines the location of the right main landing gear interface with the ground.
+If not defined, YSFlight uses an equivalent to:

+> RIGHGEAR 3m -1m -3m

 See the [Coordinate System Definition](#-YSFlight-Coordinate-System) for more about the order of inputs.